 In 2007 she began the creative writing low-residency program at Queens University of Charlotte, graduating in May 2009.
-She teaches for the Creative Writing Masters Program at Southern New Hampshire University, as well as Ashford University.
+She teaches for the Creative Writing Masters Program at Southern New Hampshire University.
 When Portland Community College calls, she will probably die of elation – a true joy that kills.
 She has been a Hawthorne Fellow at the Attic Institute in Portland, OR and has twice been admitted to the Tin House Summer Writer’s Workshop, working first with Vanessa Veselka and then with Karen Russell.

 She writes short stories, memoir, and screenplays.
 Her current published work is linked to in the “Stories” section.
-She is routinely rejected by Glimmer Train, Ploughshares, The Sun, ZZYZZVA, and many others, but damned if she’s going to stop trying.
+She is routinely rejected by Glimmer Train (goodbye forever!), Ploughshares, The Sun, ZZYZZVA, and many others, but damned if she’s going to stop trying.
 She is a member of JASNA, AWP and Willamette Writers, for whom she regularly submits content and edits the quarterly newsletter.
 She is currently at work on two collections of short stories, a screenplay mini-series and TV series, as well as two dramas, a sci-fi/fantasy trilogy, a memoir, and a range of novel ideas bumbling in her brain – it may take a while before any are finished, but she has no doubt they’re all works which everyone should read.